 For the bachelor of arts in English, the major requires 49 semester hours of studies in English, plus 14 semester hours of foreign language courses.
-For the bachelor of science in English, 49 semester hours of studies in English are required, without the foreign language courses.
-The degree program (B.A. or B.S.) can include either a minor in biblical studies or a dual major in biblical studies.
-Specific degree requirements are listed on pages 105 through 106.
+The degree program can include either a minor in biblical studies or a dual major in biblical studies.
+Specific degree requirements are listed on pages 99 through 100.